 Attend local music festivals or concerts by your child’s favorite artists.
 It’s a great way to introduce new role models to them at an early age, whom they can look up to when it comes to music.
+Use services like TicketSmarter to get access to some of the most popular shows in the country that you and your child will enjoy.
 Showing musicians your support will help your child know that they have your support in their passions as well.

 7. Don’t push

 Don’t force your child to take up music.
 Don’t push them to practice when they don’t want to.
 Don’t make them feel guilty by saying you paid for their lessons or instruments.
 Your child will gravitate towards their interests on their own, and you have to let them do so.